dosidw/datanucleus-test-jdo/README.md

 It seems to get data for fields that it should not (possible by separate queries).

+NOTE: the test closes the PM, remove that to run without changes in DN.
+Closing the DN seems to be a problem with our custom Level 1 cache.
+The cache is recycled for the next PM (ExecutionContextImpl), but our cache does nothing on `clear()`

+To fix that change ExecutionContextImpl:

+`cache.clear();`

+to:

+`initialiseLevel1Cache();`

 # original:

 Template project for any user testcase using JDO.